yepsoftware/calibrate/README.txt

 1) calibrate : to create a icc profile for your display.
 2) install_profile: to install the profile created in 1).
-3) chack_profile: to check if the profile is properly installed.
+3) check_profile: to check if the profile is properly installed.

 1) C A L I B R A T E
 --------------------